Treaty of Versailles: Italian aims

 Vittorio Emanuele Orlando and his foreign minister Sidney Sonnino, an Anglican of British origins, worked primarily to secure the partition of the Habsburg Empire and their attitude towards Germany was not as hostile.
 Generally speaking, Sonnino was in line with the British position while Orlando favored a compromise between Clemenceau and Wilson.
 Within the negotiations for the Treaty of Versailles, Orlando obtained certain results such as the permanent membership of Italy in the security council of the League of Nations and a promised transfer of British Jubaland and French Aozou strip to the Italian colonies of Somalia and Libya respectively.
 Italian nationalists, however, saw the War as a "mutilated victory" for what they considered to be little territorial gains achieved in the other treaties directly impacting Italy's borders.
 Orlando was ultimately forced to abandon the conference and resign.
 Orlando refused to see World War I as a mutilated victory, replying at nationalists calling for a greater expansion that "Italy today is a great state....on par with the great historic and contemporary states.
 This is, for me, our main and principal expansion."
 Francesco Saverio Nitti took Orlando's place in signing the treaty of Versailles.

+The Italian leadership were divided on whether to try the Kaiser.
+Sonnino considered that putting the Kaiser on trial could result in him becoming a "patriotic martyr".
+Orlando, in contrast, stated that "the ex-Kaiser ought to pay like other criminals", but was less sure about whether the Kaiser should be tried as a criminal or merely have a political verdict cast against him.
+Orlando also considered that "[t]he question of the constitution of the Court presents almost insurmountable difficulties".